zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Timeline With Fidget Guide.md

 ![](https://camo.githubusercontent.com/783ad84d0ba843a82f8ceae7224f88d12278a35c/68747470733a2f2f692e696d6775722e636f6d2f637735787770432e676966) ![](https://camo.githubusercontent.com/4d46716f6dbda58e43acbb7a4837644e6b99bfd9/68747470733a2f2f692e696d6775722e636f6d2f4e6c78337278452e676966)

-My character mid fidget:
+Character mid fidget:

 ![](https://i.imgur.com/lhAMvJk.png)

 2. Advance through the fidget using select until you notice a jump in frames that doesn't show on your timeline.

-   - This will usually be 3-4 frames in the case of wormholes as they all have 1 NPC.
+   - This will usually be 3-4 frames in the case of wormholes, as they all have 1 NPC.
-   - In my case the frames jumped from 1320-1324, which means I need to put 1320 in my fidget setting (Check the box and put it in).
+   - In the example below, the frames jumped from 1320-1324, which means 1320 should be used for the fidget setting (Check the box and put it in).

 3. Once entered hit Calculate and you can see the frame jump accounted for in your timeline.